Minoxidil Side Effects

 Before starting treatment, you should always discuss any preexisting conditions with your healthcare professional.
 This can help minimise the risk of unwanted secondary effects and ensure the treatment is safe for you.

 For instance, though studies are lacking, individuals with high blood pressure or heart conditions should not use topical solutions.
-If too much is absorbed, the severity of these conditions can be exasperated.
+If too much is absorbed, the severity of these conditions can be exacerbated.

 Do lifestyle changes help with minoxidil side effects?